There are three different uses of the term 'archives':

 A person who consults records held by the archives, usually in a reading room.
 Also referred to as a user.

 A series consists of a group of records which have resulted from the same accumulation or filing process (with the same numerical, alphabetical, chronological or other identifiable sequence) or which have a similar format or information content.
 Records in a series are usually kept together because they result from the same activity.
-Series may include files, indexes, magnetic recordings, photographs, films, plans etc. The series is the basic unit of control used by the National Archives.
+Series may include files, indexes, magnetic recordings, photographs, films, plans etc. The series is the basic unit of control in the Commonwealth Record Series System.